 University of North Alabama

 The University of North Alabama confers the Bachelor of Science in Nursing (BSN) to students who successfully complete the four-year, 128 credit program.
 The first two years of the undergraduate program require nursing majors to complete general college requirements before entering the major for the final two years.
 In addition to completing core nursing coursework, nursing majors will also gain valuable field experience through an internship and independent study.
-The BSN program covers a wide range of nursing topics, including health and ageing, maternity nursing, pediatric nursing, mental health nursing, and pharmacology.
+The BSN program covers a wide range of nursing topics, including health and aging, maternity nursing, pediatric nursing, mental health nursing, and pharmacology.
 Honors nursing students will round out their studies with a senior capstone project.

-Master’s in Nursing Programs in Alabama
+Master’s in Nursing Programs

 Jacksonville State University

 Jacksonville State University features a 38 credit graduate program leading to the Master of Science in Nursing (MSN) with a focus on community health nursing.
-Students may attend on a part-time or a full-time basis and generally will choose a vulnerable segment of the population – such as infants, the elderly and those with HIV – on which to concentrate their studies.
+Students may attend on a part-time or a full-time basis and generally, will choose a vulnerable segment of the population – such as infants, the elderly and those with HIV – on which to concentrate their studies.
 The program requires four core courses, which students will complete online with the remainder of courses completed on campus.
 Graduates of the program are generally eligible to earn national certification as an advanced public health nurse.
 Applicants to the program must already hold a bachelor’s degree and possess a current registered nursing license.
 Students may begin the program in the fall, in the spring, or in the summer.

 University of South Alabama